margaritcatalin/product-comparison/README.md

 # Product Comparison Installation Guide

 This repository contains the source code for a Product Comparison solution.
-Please report Issues here.
+Please report any issues here.

 ## Instalation steps:
- 1. Run
+ 1. Run the next command.
  ```
  ant addoninstall -Daddonnames="productcomparison" -DaddonStorefront.yacceleratorstorefront="teststorefront"
 ```
-2. Import next impex file:
+2. Import the next impex file.
 ```
 # -----------------------------------------------------------------------
 # Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.